Shote Galica: Biography

 She was born in Radisheve village of Drenica region in Kosovo which was then part of the Ottoman Empire.
 She was the sister of 6 brothers.
 She married Azem Galica in 1915.
 In 1919, Shote took part in the Uprisings of Dukagjin and Junik in 1921–23.
 She and her husband supported opposition leader Fan Noli in his attempts to gain power and implement progressive reforms in Albania.
 In 1925 after the death of her husband, she took over as a head of his band and fought together with Bajram Curri in Has of Prizren and Lumë.
 In 1926, in ill health, she moved from Kosovo to Albania where she cared for several of her comrades' orphaned children.
 Galica spent her final months in Fushë-Kruja, dying 1 July 1927, at the age of 31.
 She is recalled for her saying, "life without knowledge is like a war without weapons."

 Career

 In July 1924 she fought in the battle for Drenica (Arbania e Vogël, Little Albania), in which her husband was mortally wounded.
 After Azem's death, she continued to fight and lead Albanian warriors against the Yugoslav occupation of Kosovo.
-She fought alongside Bajram Curri in Has and Luma against Serbian troops who had supported Zog during his return to power in December of 1924, and she continued to lead the fighting in Kosovo until 1926, when she was severely wounded and decided to move to Albania.
+She fought alongside Bajram Curri in Has and Luma against Serbian troops who had supported Zog during his return to power in December 1924, and she continued to lead the fighting in Kosovo until 1926, when she was severely wounded and decided to move to Albania.
 Along with hundreds of fighters from the former Kosovo Vilayet in December 1924, interventionist armies fought against Royal Yugoslav forces.
 She is remembered for having captured a Serb military commander and a number of soldiers at Çikatova.
 Shote died in poverty in 1927, looking after the orphans left behind by her fellow fighters who were killed during the resistance.